pogogits/practical-python/README.md

 ## What This Course is Not

 This is not a course for absolute beginners on how to program a computer.
-David is assumed that you already have programming experience in some other programming language or Python itself.
+It is assumed that you already have programming experience in some other programming language or Python itself.

 This is not a course on web development.
 That's a different